Baaghi 2: Filming

 Principal photography started on 8 August 2017.
 The shoot began with a song featuring the lead cast members on a set in Mumbai, followed by scenes shot on the campus of FLAME University in Pune and several other places.
 Then the team filmed in Manali, Thailand, China, Goa and Ladakh.
 A torture scene of Shroff's character was filmed while the actor was naked.

-Marketing and release
+Release

-The first trailer of the film was launched on 21 February 2018 by Shroff and Patani.
 The film was released worldwide on 30 March 2018.
 It opened in 4,125 screens in 46 countries, including 3,500 screens in India.